AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 ![Global Release Mask](/docs/images/Global-Release-Mask.png)

+There are also separate Timeline release settings which override the normal release settings when playbacks are being fired by a timeline.
+These are set in the [options for the timeline](../timelines/timeline-options.md#release-tab).

 ### Local Release Mask

-The local release mask for a playback is set in the [Release tab](playback-options.md#release-tab) of the playback options.
+Set a local release mask if you need to have specific settings for that playback.
+The mask for a playback is set in the [Release tab](playback-options.md#release-tab) of the playback options.

 Releasing a Whole Page of Playbacks
 -----------------------------------